Graduate school is an investment in your future. But it can also be a major financial commitment.

 6 things to remember after taking out graduate school loans

-You need to understand how loans work once they’re taken out.
+You need to understand how student loans for graduate school work once they’re taken out.
 Here are a few important concepts to understand for graduate school loans.

 1. Grace periods